littensy/charm/README.md

 >
 > This meant effects created as a side effect of a source update would implicitly get added as a child of the `useAtom` effect, and they could get disposed at the wrong time and desync UI.

-5. Recursion is now disallowed in effects and computed signals by default.
-This change may introduce bugs in code relying on the old behavior.
-    - Recursive checks are opt-out.
-You can allow recursion for a specific effect by calling [`recursive()`](#recursive) at the top of the effect callback.

-6. Consider refactoring your code to use some new quality-of-life features.
+5. Consider refactoring your code to use some new quality-of-life features.
 Many of these are made possible thanks to [alien-signals](https://github.com/stackblitz/alien-signals)!
     - [`reactive()`](#reactiveinitialvalue): make mutable tables deeply reactive
     - [`signal()`](#signalinitialvalue-equals): make reads and writes more explicit
     - [`listen()`](#listengetter-callback): create a subscription that runs once immediately